Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians

 Next we count the number of divisor points when the face $\Omega$ intersects the boundary of the disk.
-As in Section \ref{sec:kasteleyn}, $b_{\Omega}$ and $s_{\Omega}$ respectively are half the number of boundary vertices bounding $\Omega$ and the number of boundary sources belonging to $\Omega$.

 As a first step we compute the total number of changes of sign along $\partial \Omega$.
-Let $\rho_{\Omega}$ be the number of pairs of consecutive boundary vertices in $\partial \Omega\cap\Gamma_0$ where the edge wave function changes sign.
-By construction, at each boundary source $b_j$ the value of the half--edge wave function is opposite to the value of the Sato wave function $\Psi_{e(b_j)}(\vec t_0)$ (see (\ref{eq:dr_fun_boundary}).
-Therefore to count the correct number of changes of signs in $\partial\Omega$ we must keep track of $s_{\Omega}$, the number of boundary sources in the corresponding face $\Omega$ in the network.
+Let $\rho_{\Omega}$ be the number of pairs of consecutive boundary vertices in $\partial \Omega\cap\Gamma_0$ where the half-edge wave function changes sign.

 \begin{lemma} \textbf{Counting changes of sign of the half edge--wave function at the ovals intersecting the boundary} Let $\Omega$ be an oval intersecting the boundary of the disk.
 Then

 \end{lemma}